 The Employer will determine and periodically communicate your share of the cost of the benefits provided through each Welfare Program, and it may change that determination at any time.
 The Employer will make its contributions in an amount that (in the Employer's sole discretion) is at least sufficient to fund the benefits or a portion of the benefits that are not otherwise funded by your contributions and as required by applicable law.
 With respect to the insured Welfare Programs, the Employer will pay its contributions and forward your contributions to the insurer.
 With respect to benefits that are self-funded, the Employer will use your contributions to pay benefits directly to (or on behalf of) you or your eligible Dependents from the Employer's general assets.
-Employee contributions to pay for the cost of a particular benefit.
+Employee contributions toward the cost of a particular benefit will be used in their entirety prior to using Employer contributions to pay for the cost of such benefit.